5 Key Insights for Building an Effective Brand Loyalty Questionnaire

 - Easy Does it: Only Ask for One Thing Per Question

-We know this one is tough, when you want to keep your survey short and still have tons of information you’d like to know.
+We know its tough when you want to keep your survey short and still have tons of information you’d like to know.
 Get creative with your questions and focus on what really matters.
-Respondents that actively take part in a survey can be sent a follow up survey with more additional questions if necessary.
+Respondents that actively take part in a survey can be sent a follow-up survey with more additional questions if necessary.
 This approach works well when spread over a long enough period.

 Yes and no, that’s easy, no confusion no extra explanation needed.
 These types of questions are perfect to get started.
 Work with skip logic to personalize the following questions where you may go deeper into the personal opinion of your respondent.
 For more tips on optimizing that survey, take a look at our guide on how to select the right types of survey questions.